bealkg/Documentation-Project/documentationProject.md

 # Documentation Project DRAFT
 ##### Katherine Beal
 ## Introduction
 The app 2048 is a single-player video game.
 The puzzle game has sliding tiles with different powers of 2.
-When two tiles with the same number are slid into one another, they combine into the next power of two.
+When two tiles with the same value slide into one another, they combine to create the next power of two.
 The goal of the game is to get the 2048 tile, or combine tiles of 2 11 times.

 ## Installation
 2048 is available on Web browser, iOS, and Android.
 Many more downloads of the game exist, but they are not the original version and should be downloaded and used with caution.